UN food agency halts work in North Darfur, affects 2 million

 On Thursday, the country’s state-run news agency reported that a number of suspects were arrested in el-Fasher after they were seen riding trucks and animal-drawn carts loaded with food stocks that were allegedly stolen from the WFP warehouses.
 SUNA news agency did not say how many were arrested.

-The WFP decision comes in the midst of political upheaval that followed the October military coup.
-On Thursday, four people were killed in anti-coup protests when security forces fired tear gas and live ammunition to disperse thousands of protesters, said a doctor’s group.
+The WFP decision comes amid political upheaval that followed the October military coup.

+On Friday, a doctor’s group said that five people were killed in anti-coup protests that erupted a day earlier in several provinces across the country.
+Security forces fired tear gas and live ammunition to disperse thousands of protesters, the group said.
+With Thursday’s fatalities, the total death toll since the coup has risen to 53.

+Meanwhile, the Sudanese police acknowledged in a statement issued on Friday that four protesters were killed and more than 290 were wounded in the protests.
+The statement posted on SUNA made no mention of police using tear gas or live ammunition.
+The police added that more than 40 policemen were wounded in clashes with protesters.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.